FabricMC/fabric-docs/develop/sounds/dynamic-sounds.md

 you may want to reference not only a single type of `Entity` but different ones, or even a `BlockEntity` too.

 In that case, making use of abstraction is the key.
-Instead of referencing e.g. a custom `BlockEntity` directly, only keeping track of an Interface, which provides the data, solves that problem.
+Instead of referencing e.g. a custom `BlockEntity` directly, only keeping track of an interface, which provides the data, solves that problem.

-Going forward we will make use of a custom Interface called `DynamicSoundSource`.
+Going forward we will make use of a custom interface called `DynamicSoundSource`.
 It is implemented in all classes which want to make use of that dynamic sound functionality, like your custom `BlockEntity`, Entities or even, using Mixins, on already existing classes, like `ZombieEntity`.
 It basically represents only the necessary data of the sound source.

 @[code lang=java transcludeWith=:::1](@/reference/latest/src/main/java/com/example/docs/sound/DynamicSoundSource.java)